 What is the General Data Protection Regulation?

-Side note: In the EU and UK, personal data means almost anything that could identify a person, not just names, email addresses, addresses and phone numbers, but also device IDs, IP addresses and even some cookie data.
+Side note: In the EU and UK, personal data means almost anything that could identify a person – not just names, email addresses, addresses and phone numbers, but also device IDs, IP addresses and even some cookie data.

 Does the GDPR apply to me?

-This means that even companies providing B2B services to businesses based in the EU and UK, such as hosted data services, data analytics platforms and outsourced business functions may be covered.
+Yes, if you are an EU- or UK-based company or have an EU- or UK-based affiliate; offer goods or services to EU- or UK-based individuals (whether for payment or not); or monitor the behaviour of EU- or UK-based individuals (including via cookies).
+This means that even companies providing business-to-business services to businesses based in the EU and UK, such as hosted data services, data analytics platforms and outsourced business functions, may be covered.
 It is important to remember that the GDPR and UK GDPR do not discriminate by sector.

-Ok, so what do I have to do to comply with the GDPR and UK GDPR?
+OK, so what do I have to do to comply with the GDPR and UK GDPR?

 It really depends on your role in respect of the personal data.
 If you are a data controller and in charge of deciding what happens to the data, you have numerous obligations; if you are a data processor or sub-processor being told by someone else what to do with that data, you have fewer obligations than data controllers.
 Regardless of your role, you will need to: